QubesOS/qubes-doc/user/common-tasks/block-devices.md

     Afterwards it prints the device-node-name it found.

  2. If you want to use the GUI, you're done.
-    Click the Device Manager ![device manager icon] and select the `loop0`-device to attach it to another qube.
+    Click the Device Manager ![device manager icon] and select the `loop0`-device to attach it to another PedOS VM.

     If you rather use the command line, continue: